Gregliest/tailwind-nextjs-starter-blog/README.md

 `data/headerNavLinks.js` - navigation links.

 `data/logo.svg` - replace with your own logo.
+Also replace the favicons in `public/static` to change the browser tab icons.
+You can generate favicons with a service like  https://realfavicongenerator.net/.

 `data/blog` - replace with your own blog posts.